-It should be noted that a file could be updated only partially, skipping the clusters which remain unchanged, and there is also no guarantee regarding the order in which the file's sectors are written.
-This is hard to detect and handle correctly, but it can be detected by the emulator and such a write operation will be discarded.
-Fortunately, this host behavior has not been conclusively observed in practice, but the writing of a file rarely fails for unknown reasons; this could be a possible cause.
+It should be noted that a file could be updated only partially, skipping the clusters which remain unchanged, and there's also no guarantee regarding the order in which the file's sectors are written.
+This is hard to detect and handle and the current firmware is not able to interpret it correctly, thus such a write operation will fail.
+Fortunately, this host behavior has not been conclusively observed in practice, but a write operation rarely fails for still unknown reasons and this could be a possible cause.